vedph/pythia/docs/example-ac.md

 (3) **attribute parsers**:

 - `attribute-parser.xml` is used to extract metadata from the TEI header.
 The only datum here is the document's title, because as explained above for security reasons all the metadata are stored separately.
 - `attribute-parser.fs-csv` is used to parse the metadata CSV file corresponding to the document file.
-This happens to have the same name of the document file, with the additional suffix `.meta`.
+This happens to have the same name of the document file, with the additional suffix `.meta`; so, to get the metadata file corresponding to the source file, we instruct the parser to build the file path starting from the source file path and replacing its `.xml` extension with `.xml.meta`.
 Also, we tell the parser to look for metadata names in column 0, and for their values in column 1, eventually trimming them.

 ```json
 "AttributeParsers": [